 While blockchain technology is proving itself to be a new pillar of the global economy, its underlying structure of decentralized networks faces a unique challenge known as the Blockchain Trilemma: the balancing act between decentralization, security, and scalability within a blockchain infrastructure.

-Blockchain decentralization refers to the meaningful distribution of computing power and consensus throughout a network, while security reflects a blockchain protocol’s defenses against malicious actors.
+Blockchain decentralization refers to the meaningful distribution of computing power and consensus throughout a network, while security reflects a blockchain protocol’s defenses against malicious actors and network attacks.
 Both are considered non-negotiable to the function of a blockchain network.

 Also essential is scalability, which refers to a blockchain network’s ability to support high transactional throughput and future growth.
 Scalability is crucial because it represents the only way for blockchain networks to reasonably compete with legacy, centralized platforms with rapid settlement times.
-A commonly used comparison to indicate the gulf in scalability is that Bitcoin processes between 4-7 transactions per second.
-Visa, on the other hand, transacts approximately 1,700 transactions per second.
+A commonly used comparison to indicate the gulf in scalability is that Bitcoin processes between 4–7 transactions per second (TPS).
+Visa, on the other hand, processes thousands of TPS.
 In order to compete with these existing systems, blockchain technology must match or exceed these high levels of scalability.
-There now exists a whole sub-sector of the blockchain industry working towards improving scalability.
+There now exists an entire sub-sector of the blockchain industry that’s working towards improving scalability.

 Layer-1 Scaling Solutions

-In the decentralized ecosystem, a Layer-1 network refers to a blockchain, while a Layer-2 protocol is a third party integration that can be used in conjunction with a Layer-1 blockchain.
+In the decentralized ecosystem, a Layer-1 network refers to a blockchain, while a Layer-2 protocol is a third-party integration that can be used in conjunction with a Layer-1 blockchain.
 Bitcoin, Litecoin, and Ethereum, for example, are Layer-1 blockchains.
-Layer-1 scaling solutions augment the base layer of the blockchain protocol itself in order to afford scalability.
-A number of methodologies are currently in development and practice that improve the scalability of blockchain networks directly.
+Layer-1 scaling solutions augment the base layer of the blockchain protocol itself in order to improve scalability.
+A number of methodologies are currently being developed — and practiced — that improve the scalability of blockchain networks directly.

-Here’s how it works: Layer-1 solutions change the rules of the protocol itself in order to increase transaction capacity and speed, while accommodating more users and data.
+Here’s how it works: Layer-1 solutions change the rules of the protocol directly to increase transaction capacity and speed, while accommodating more users and data.
 Layer-1 scaling solutions can entail, for example, increasing the amount of data contained in each block, or accelerating the rate at which blocks are confirmed, so as to increase overall network throughput.

-Other more foundational updates to a blockchain to achieve Layer-1 network scaling include:
+Other foundational updates to a blockchain to achieve Layer-1 network scaling include:

-With Ethereum 2.0, Ethereum will transition to a Proof-of-Stake (PoS) consensus algorithm, which is expected to dramatically and fundamentally increase the capacity of the Ethereum network while increasing decentralization and preserving network security.
+With Ethereum 2.0, Ethereum will transition to a PoS consensus algorithm, which is expected to dramatically and fundamentally increase the capacity of the Ethereum network while increasing decentralization and preserving network security.

 Further, each network node is assigned to a particular shard instead of maintaining a copy of the blockchain in its entirety.
 Individual shards provide proofs to the mainchain and interact with one another to share addresses, balances, and general states using cross-shard communication protocols.
-Ethereum 2.0 is one high-profile blockchain protocol exploring the use of shards, along with Zilliqa, Tezos, and Qtum.
+Ethereum 2.0 is one high-profile blockchain protocol that is exploring shards, along with Zilliqa, Tezos, and Qtum.

 Layer-2 Scaling Solutions

-For instance, Bitcoin is a Layer-1 network, and the Lightning Network is a Layer-2 solution built to improve transaction speeds on the Bitcoin network in this fashion.
+For instance, Bitcoin is a Layer-1 network, and the Lightning Network is a Layer-2 solution built to improve transaction speeds in this fashion on the Bitcoin network.
 Other examples of Layer-2 solutions include:

 The distribution of work under this model reduces the processing burden on the mainchain to exponentially improve scalability.
 The OMG Plasma project is an example of Layer-2 nested blockchain infrastructure that is utilized atop the Layer-1 Ethereum protocol to facilitate faster and cheaper transactions.

-Sidechains: A sidechain is a blockchain-adjacent transactional chain used for large batch transactions.
-Sidechains use an independent consensus mechanism to that of the original chain, which can be optimized for speed and scalability.
+Sidechains: A sidechain is a blockchain-adjacent transactional chain that’s typically used for large batch transactions.
+Sidechains use an independent consensus mechanism — i.e., separate from the original chain — which can be optimized for speed and scalability.
 With a sidechain architecture, the primary role of the mainchain is to maintain overall security, confirm batched transaction records, and resolve disputes.
 Sidechains are differentiated from state channels in a number of integral ways.
 Firstly, sidechain transactions aren’t private between participants — they are publicly recorded to the ledger.
 Further, sidechain security breaches do not impact the mainchain or other sidechains.
-Establishing a sidechain requires substantial effort as infrastructure is built from the ground up.
+Establishing a sidechain might require substantial effort, as the infrastructure is usually built from the ground up.

-Layer-1 and Layer-2 scaling solutions are two sides of the same coin: strategies designed to make blockchain networks faster and more accommodating to a rapidly growing user base.
-These strategies are not mutually exclusive either, and many blockchain networks are exploring combinations of Layer-1 and Layer-2 scaling solutions to achieve maximum scalability without sacrificing security or decentralization.
+Layer-1 and Layer-2 scaling solutions are two sides of the same crypto coin: They’re strategies designed to make blockchain networks faster and more accommodating to a rapidly growing user base.
+These strategies are not mutually exclusive either, and many blockchain networks are exploring combinations of Layer-1 and Layer-2 scaling solutions to achieve increased scalability without sacrificing adequate security or decentralization.